ad Dei GloriamMinistries

 Thus, even though we’ve seen that God’s ideal plan for marriage was (and still is) monogamy, we’re still faced with the question of why He allowed polygamy in the OT.
 We first note that, just because something is recorded in the Bible does not mean that God endorses it.
 Even though God allowed polygamy for a period of time, He never endorsed it (despite what the atheists and liberal Bible critics claim).

-We are never specifically told why God allowed multiple spouses, but we can possible make some reasonable speculations.
-Returning to Matthew 19, Jesus corrects the Pharisees false claim that Moses “commanded” a man to give a certificate of divorce upon separation.
+We are never specifically told why God allowed multiple spouses, but we can possibly make some reasonable speculations.
+Returning to Matthew 19, Jesus corrects the false claims of the Pharisees that Moses “commanded” a man to give a certificate of divorce upon separation.
 Jesus states that God only allowed divorce due to the hardness of the Israelites’ hearts.
 We probably have similar grounds for the allowance of polygamy.
 There are other practices in the Bible for which we are given no specific reason for the lack of condemnation.
 In the NT, Paul and other writers work toward improvement of slavery conditions rather than outright abolishment of the practice.
 Of course, we must also note that slavery was much different in his time as compared to that of later centuries.

 Several reasons may be suggested for the Bible’s tolerance of polygamy based upon God producing a beneficial outcome from the practice.
 One explanation might be that it allowed for more rapid fulfillment of God’s command to Noah and his three sons to be fruitful, multiply, and fill the earth (Gen 9:7) after the flood.
 It also permitted the Jewish race to quickly expand in order that God’s promises to Abraham and the other patriarchs might be fulfilled.